National Parliamentary Prayer Breakfast 2019

 Using scripture and a concrete case study from northern Nigeria, the seminar will illustrate how reconciliation can bring about conflict transformation, even in a seemingly intractable situation.

-Speaker: Revd Yunusa Sabo Nmadu, general Secretary of The Evangelical Church Winning All (ECWA) and CEO of CSW Nigeria.
+Led by Revd Yunusa Sabo Nmadu, General Secretary of The Evangelical Church Winning All (ECWA) and CEO of CSW Nigeria.

 The darkest crimes: the role of church, state and global justice systems in stopping online sexual exploitation of children – International Justice Mission